Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: Holographic setup for EBI massive Gravity theory and mixed-state entanglement measures

+where $\langle\cdot,\cdot\rangle$ represents the inner product induced by the bulk metric $g_{\mu\nu}$.
+Once Eq.~\eqref{eq:orth} is satisfied, the minimal cross-section is anchored on the minimal surface at the parameters $(\theta_1,\theta_2)$.
+To locate the endpoints $(P_1,P_2)$, we adopt a Newton–Raphson iteration scheme combined with a pseudospectral method.
+Using this algorithm, we proceed to evaluate the asymmetric EWCS in the EBI massive gravity theory, providing a quantitative probe of mixed-state entanglement in this system.

-Employing these mixed-state entanglement measures, we are able to conduct a comprehensive investigation into the intricate relationship between the MIT and the Hawking-Page phase transition.
+Different configurations could make EWCS show some interesting behavior, which is very different from other mixed-state entanglement measures.
+Therefore, employing the efficient algorithm from \cite{Liu:2019qje} for calculating the asymmetric EWCS, we are able to investigate more properties of mixed-state entanglement.
+Using these mixed-state entanglement measures, we conduct a comprehensive investigation into the intricate relationship between the effective MIT and the Hawking-Page phase transition.
 This approach allows us to quantify the entanglement properties that emerge during these distinct phase transitions, potentially revealing novel insights into the underlying quantum nature of these phenomena.